audaxbufetejr/AJsAssignmentProblem/README.md

 #Update July 29th, 9:25AM
 I added a solution checker for any user-inputed 5x5 assignment matrix.
 Brute force method, summing elements from one row each and making sure those elements don't occupy the same column.

+#August 1st, 4:08PM
+No code update today.
+Didn't work on it over the weekend but gave some thought on how I wanted to attain (row, column) coordinates for the minima in the assignment matrix.
+I have a method, just working on making it nice and readable